 Home is where the food is!
 Vultures are pretty flexible when it comes to their habitat, as long as there is food, although you won’t find them in Australia, polar regions, or most small islands.
 They are pretty adaptable in different environments.

-Vultures tend to look at any meal as a Thanksgiving meal, so they eat as much as they can, because they never know when they will find their next meal—and it could be as long as two weeks before they do!
+Vultures tend to eat as much as they can, because they never know when they will find their next meal—and it could be as long as two weeks before they do!
 Like many other birds, vultures have a throat pouch called a crop that can store food for eating at a later time or can be regurgitated to feed to their young.

 Turkey vultures are found all over North and South America, found in open country, woodlands, farms, and in our backyard at the San Diego Zoo Safari Park!
 They are about 27 inches (70 centimeters) tall and have a wingspan of about 5.6 feet (1.7 meters).
 These vultures have a big, dark-brown body, a red, bald head, and pink legs and feet.
 They hunt for their food by smell, feast in groups, and prefer only the tender meat.
 Turkey vultures are a very important part of North America’s cleanup crew.

-At the San Diego Zoo and San Diego Zoo Safari Park, the vultures are fed rabbits, rats, cow spleen, oxtails, and a fortified meat-based commercial carnivore diet.
+At the San Diego Zoo and San Diego Zoo Safari Park, the vultures eat rabbits, rats, cow spleen, oxtails, and a fortified meat-based commercial carnivore diet.

 By day, vultures spend their time in the sky searching for carrion.
 Unlike other raptors that must be able to maneuver quickly to swoop down on prey, vultures only have to stay in flight for hours at a time, high enough to have a good field of vision to spot food.
 They’re specially built for this task with a huge expanse of wing feathers and a short tail.
 They rarely flap their wings, preferring to soar gracefully on air currents.
 If they hit a warm pocket of air in the sky, called a wind thermal, some vultures have the ability to soar for hours without once flapping their wings!